MetOffice/simulation-systems/source/WorkingPractices/planning_your_change.rst

 take place.

 **Is the code you need to alter on a single repository or is it spread over multiple repositories?**
-If it's over multiple repositories you need to consider linked tickets.
+If it's over multiple repositories you need to use linked tickets.
 See :ref:`multirepo` for further details.

 **Does similar code functionality already exist in the model?** It's a good idea **not** to re-invent